 Associate director, Human Rights in the U.S. Project;

-Lecturer-in-Law, Human Rights Clinic
+Co-Director, Human Rights Clinic

 Ms. Ward is dedicated to advancing respect for human rights in the U.S. and abroad.
 Her writing, research and practical experience focus upon improving access to basic rights such as education and housing and increasing avenues for political participation.
 She has also taught a course on international human rights as an adjunct faculty member at Fordham University School of Law.

 As an associate in the general litigation group at Cleary Gottlieb Steen & Hamilton LLP, Ms. Ward gained experience in both federal and state court practice representing sovereign and private clients.
 Ms. Ward has zealously represented individual pro-bono clients, including several women seeking asylum from West Africa and an individual detained at Guantanamo Bay.
 As a participant in the firm’s externship program at MFY Legal Services, Inc., she represented individuals facing eviction.

 Ms. Ward received her J.D., magna cum laude, Order of the Coif, from Fordham University School of Law in 2006.
 As a student at Fordham, Ms. Ward participated in the Crowley Program in International Human Rights.